hhu-rapp/rapp-tool/README.md

 ### Required Files

+We provide a dummy database `data/rapp_dummy.db` that is compatible with the tool.
+The dummy database consists of artificial data that do not represent any real student.
-The `superx` SQLite database is to be positioned in the `data/` directory:
+The SQLite database is to be positioned in the `data/` directory:

 ```tree
 data/rapp.db
 ```

-SQL Templates are already available that are compatible with the `superx` database.
+SQL Templates already available are compatible with the database.
 The templates are located in the `sqltemplates/` directory:

 ```tree
 sqltemplates/